Ingatestone Hall in Essex

 Ingatestone Hall Eden and I

-The house and grounds are open from noon to 5 p.m.Ā (last entry 4 p.m.) on Wednesday, Sunday & Bank Holiday Monday afternoons from Easter until the end of September.
+The house and grounds are open from noon to 5 p.m. (last entry 4 p.m.) on Wednesday, Sundays & Bank Holiday Monday afternoons from Easter until the end of September.
+Check their website for full list of events and Guided Tour dates.

 There is free parking available in the Meadow Car Park.